This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In a 1-quart saucepan, add the cranberries, sugar, orange juice, water, and cinnamon stick.
-Put the saucepan over medium heat, stirring occasionally to dissolve the sugar.
-When the mixture starts to boil, reduce the heat to low and simmer until the cranberries are tender and open up, about 10-12 minutes.
+• In a 1-quart saucepan, combine cranberries, sugar, orange juice, water, and a cinnamon stick.
+Cook over medium heat, stirring to dissolve the sugar.
+Bring to a boil, then reduce heat and simmer 10–12 minutes, until cranberries burst and the sauce thickens.

-• Remove the pot from the heat and let the cranberry sauce cool completely at room temperature, then transfer to a bowl.
-Cranberry sauce can be served warm, at room temperature, or cold.
+• Remove from heat and cool to room temperature.
+Transfer to a bowl and serve warm, at room temperature, or chilled.

 Nutrition